In this grainy soup a combination of barley and mushrooms creates a wonderful taste and texture.

-Add carrots and cook for about 3 minutes until slightly golden.
+Add the carrots and cook for about 3 minutes until slightly golden.

-Add mushrooms and cook them over high heat until they will start to change the color.
+Add the mushrooms and cook them over high heat until they will start to change the color.

 Pour the stock.
 Bring to boil.

-Add barley, salt, ground black pepper and cayenne pepper.
+Add the barley, salt, ground black pepper, and cayenne pepper.

 Bring to boil and cook for about 10-12 minutes until barley is fully cooked.

-Let the soup to stay under a cover for a 5-10 minutes.
+Let the soup to stay covered for 5-10 minutes.

 Serve with fresh parsley or dill and, if you wish, with a dollop of a sour cream, creme fraiche or heavy cream.